 Nepal Rastra Bank is presently implementing its second five-year Strategic Plan (2012-2016), in which financial inclusion has been identified as a strategic priority.
 Likewise, the Monetary Policy of 2016/17 has also accorded emphasis towards deepening financial inclusion through enhancing financial literacy and access to finance.

 A survey undertaken by the UNCDF in 2014 showed that 61 percent of Nepalese adults have access to formal financial services, while 21 percent resort to informal channels only and 18 percent remain financially excluded.
 Moreover, 52 percent of adults claim to save and 45 percent claim to borrow money.
 Likewise, 29 percent of adults borrow from an informal institution and 18 percent borrow from a formal institution.
-Similarly, 40 percent of adults save with a formal financial provider and 31 percent save in informal savings group.
+Similarly, 40 percent of adults save with a formal financial provider, and 31 percent save in informal savings groups.
 Likewise, 33 percent of transactions are made through digital channels.

-Nepal Rastra Bank and the Government of Nepal have been according due priority in enhancing financial inclusion in Nepal.
+Nepal Rastra Bank and the Government of Nepal have been according to due priority in enhancing financial inclusion in Nepal.
 Some policy measures have been initiated by the NRB and the Government for promoting financial inclusion in Nepal.
-These include liberal licensing policy for MFIs, requirements for BFIs (A, B. and C Class) to allocate certain percentage of their credit for investment in the productive sector, special refinance facility to cottage and small industries, interest free loan to extend bank branches in remote and rural areas, directives on consumer protection, and directives on branchless banking and mobile banking services, among others.
+These include a liberal licensing policy for MFIs, requirements for BFIs (A, B. and C Class) to allocate a certain percentage of their credit for investment in the productive sector, special refinance facility to cottage and small industries, interest-free loan to extend bank branches in remote and rural areas, directives on consumer protection, and directives on branchless banking and mobile banking services, among others.

-The Nepal Government through the Budget for 2016/17 outlined some policy directions related to expansion of banking and financial services in the rural areas, promotion of mobile banking and branchless banking, continuation of government-led programs such as Rural Self Reliance Fund (RSRF), Poverty Alleviation Fund (PAF), Youth and Small Entrepreneur Self-employment Fund, and the implementation of subsidized agricultural lending program.
+The Nepal Government through the Budget for 2016/17 outlined some policy directions related to the expansion of banking and financial services in the rural areas, promotion of mobile banking and branchless banking, a continuation of government-led programs such as Rural Self Reliance Fund (RSRF), Poverty Alleviation Fund (PAF), Youth and Small Entrepreneur Self-employment Fund, and the implementation of subsidized agricultural lending program.

 Similarly, NRB has been providing direct financial support to the banks and financial institutions that set up branches in remote areas where the number of banking units is minimal.
 Likewise, in its Monetary Policy of 2015/16, the NRB made an arrangement of special refinance facility at 1 percent interest with the objective of encouraging BFIs (A, B, and C class) to extend loans to agriculture and small business-based income-generating activities in poverty-stricken areas of the country.